ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

 satisfied all the :doc:`system requirements <system-requirements>` with :doc:`correct versions <version-requirements>` for installation.

-Since OMERO 5.2, the OMERO.web framework no longer bundles a copy of the Django package, instead manual installation of the Django dependency is required.
-It is highly recommended to use `Django 1.8`_ (LTS) which requires Python 2.7.
-For more information see :ref:`python-requirements` on the :doc:`/sysadmins/version-requirements` page.

-Also note that support for Apache deployment has been dropped in 5.3.0.
+Note that support for Apache deployment has been dropped in 5.3.0.

 Configuration
 ^^^^^^^^^^^^^